-Learn more about setting up your basic tracking code.
+Learn more about setting up your basic Google Analytics tag.

-To track sessions, Analytics collects a Client-ID value in every hit.
+To analyze sessions, Google Analytics collects a Client-ID value with every hit.
 Client-ID values are stored in cookies.
 Cookies are stored on a per-domain basis, and websites on one domain cannot access cookies set for another domain.
-When tracking sessions across multiple domains, the Client-ID value has to be transferred from one domain to the other.
-To do this, the Analytics tracking code has linking features that allow the source domain to place the Client-ID in the URL parameters of a link, where the destination domain can access it.
+When you measure sessions across multiple domains, the Client-ID value has to be transferred from one domain to the other.
+To do this, the Analytics code has linking features that allow the source domain to place the Client-ID in the URL parameters of a link, where the destination domain can access it.

-To set up cross-domain tracking, refer to the gtag.js developer documentation.
+To set up cross-domain measurement, refer to the gtag.js developer documentation.

 Set up reporting views and add filters